 As the Divorce Act is a federal law, it applies across Canada; however, the process of getting a divorce falls under provincial law.

-Provincial laws also have rules regarding child support, spousal support, and custody and parenting arrangements for children.
+Provincial laws also have rules regarding child support, spousal support, and decision making and parenting arrangements for children.
 However, these laws apply when an unmarried or married couple separates but does not pertain for a legal divorce.

-The laws of a province may be like the Divorce Act; however, there could also be significant differences that can impact your rights.
+The laws of a province may be similar to the Divorce Act; however, there could also be significant differences that can impact your rights.
 Therefore, it is important to be educated on divorce and separation in your province.

 Some matters that fall under provincial law in both separation and divorce cases are: